-This course focuses on the unique interactions within the family structure and how those dynamics change with the inclusion and loss of members, life events, stresses and other circumstances.
+This course looks at the interaction of marriages and families from a systems perspective.
+It focuses on the unique interactions within the family structure and how those dynamics change with the inclusion and loss of family members, live events, and other circumstances.
+The principles are further applied to the dynamics of churches.